nightmoon1996/Dodge-the-Red/README.md

 Welcome to Ball Dodger!
 In this game, you will control a ball and try to dodge incoming red blocks for as long as possible to set a high score.

 ## How to play
-* Use the left and right arrow keys to move the ball left and right.
+* Use the A and D keys to move the ball left and right.
 * Try to avoid the incoming red blocks.
 If you collide with one, the game will end.
 * The longer you survive, the higher your score will be.
 Can you beat the high score?